castaway/dbix-class-book/chapters/06-Components-and-extending.md

-We've already mentioned a couple of useful components in [](chapter_03-describing-your-database) for expanding simple database content into objects, we'll explain how this works and how to add your own inflations.
+We've already mentioned a couple of useful components in [](chapter_03-describing-your-database) for expanding simple database content into objects, now we'll explain how this works and how to add your own inflations.
 We'll also cover storing data that isn't in the database, adding re-usable query methods and validation.